mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 problems then a heavy element of configuration is useful but for most business problems it developing a comprehensive configurable system is more expense than it's worth.

+** Canonical Data Model

+The most basic and common form of this standardisation is to create a single data model, often implemented in a single relational database.
+Although this approach has some definite advantages in providing a common dialect for data used across components of the system it also has some costs in terms of implementing unforseen changes.
+If the system has several components that need information about the same entities from a business perspective this can be indicative of a number of things.

+1. Components with Multiple or Un-surfaced responsibilities.
+2. Focusing to much on Static Data/Object Modelling

+*** Multiple or Un-surfaced Responsibilities

+The components in the system may not have clearly defined responsibilities and therefore more than one component is responsible for similar or the same business function.
+Alternatively, there's an unsurfaced business function that is split across more than one system component and probably should be the responsibility of a component that was never designed or implemented.

+The second frequently occurs through stealth and is the really difficult skill of evolving software architecture.
+To avoid this every developer needs to be aware of the clear roles and responsibilities of every component in the system.
+When making even a small change the developer (and the tester) should consider whether this change is actually the responsibility of the component being changed.

+If this question is difficult to answer or at all ambiguous this is a strong indicator of one of few things, either there's no clear common understanding of the system architecture or the component your proposing to change is either not responsible, or not fully responsible, for the behaviour/data being added or changed.

+*** Static Data/Object Modelling

+Focusing on modelling data without seriously considering the systems behaviour and responsibilities leads to a number of issues.
+The classic example of this is focusing on noun analysis to derive an Object and/or Data model without thinking too deeply of the flow of data and the responsibilities of the system as a whole or the components of the system.
+This leads to concepts in the system that are either not required or modelled from a perspective that is too general.

+As a slightly contrived example; imagine modeling a system that deals with University Students and the courses they are registered for.
+From the perspective of a specific lecturer the important properties of a student may be that they are registered for her lectures, the students attendence and grades.
+From the perspective of a specific facilty in the University the important features of the student might be the courses and modules that they attend in the facility, when they timetabled to attend, grade and attendence and their personal tutor.
+From the perspective of the University administrator the important features are the courses they are taking, the overall timetable, which facility and lectures they are taought by.
+From the perspective of the bursars office the important features may be the fees the students liable for, payment records, any financial assistance etc.

+If our system is only responsible for the bursary then modelling all the complex interactions of the student to the facilities and courses is not only a waste of effort but will lead to a model that probably misses important concepts required to process the financial requirements.

+It's very easy to focus on modelling data in isolation and either miss important data or model the data/objects from a perspective that leads to more subtle judgements that result in coupling and dependencies between parts of the system that should not be there.

+*** Unnecessary Coupling [TOOD is this structural coupling or something else?]

+Some of the other issues with a centralised and/or canonical data model is the unintended coupling of components.

+Superficially, converting the data early in the system into a canonical model and then using this model everywhere seems like a good separation of responsibilities.
+However, lets consider making changes to data input to the system when using this approach.
+In this example scenario, we will assume we have a component responsible for transforming the data to a canonical format and storing it and then more than one component using the resulting canonical data format for a specific entity.
+Let's assume that the two client components are carrying out different responsibilities and therefore although requiring information about the same entity have very little overlap in the specific fields required.
+In the worst case this may mean both components having to implement code to deal with data that neither use or that only one of them uses.
+This means that any change to the data can, in the worst case, end up impacting three components, that responsible for transforming and storing the data, and both the downstream components when the change may actually only be important to one of the downstream components.

 I spent a large part of my early career working in a UK Government department solving a number of problems over a decade.
 This is a fairly unusual state of affairs in modern software developers career's as it's not common to stay with